Vladimir-Novick/Credentials-Web-Request/README.md

 # NET-CORE2-Credentional-Web-Request
-Credentional Web Request with Credential Cache for NET Core 2
+Web Request with Credential Cache for NET Core 2

 Using : CredentialsWebRequest :